 There are several stories behind the name Vin Santo and we do not know which one is true yet.

-Some people think that the name Vin Santo, which means “holy wine”, is related to its role as the wine used during liturgical celebrations or because the pressing takes place in December.
+Some people think that the name Vin Santo, which means “holy wine”, is related to its role during liturgical celebrations or because the pressing takes place in December.
 Other say that its “holiness” is due to the the fact that you need a lot of patience to make it.

 Sweet wines production is a little different from other wines production.

-In the Chianti area there are two different kinds of Vin Santo: Vin Santo del Chianti, which is made from local varieties of white grapes, usually white Malvasia or Trebbiano and Vin Santo del Chianti Occhio di Pernice, which is mainly made from Sangiovese grapes.
+In the Chianti area there are two different kinds of Vin Santo: Vin Santo del Chianti, for which winemakers use local varieties of white grapes, usually white Malvasia or Trebbiano.
+They use Sangiovese grapes to produce Vin Santo del Chianti Occhio di Pernice instead.

 It has an intense color that can vary from a pale yellow to a dark golden or amber color.
 The main aromas you can smell and taste are caramel, vanilla, honey, nuts and dried fruit.